+Occupational Objective To prepare students for transfer to a four-year college or university.

-Applicants must meet the general admission requirements for admission to the college.
-Four units of English; Algebra I, Geometry, and Algebra II; one unit of laboratory science; and one unit of social science.
-The courses in the General Education curriculum assume that students have college-level skills in reading, writing, and mathematics.
-Developmental courses are available and are recommended for students with deficiencies in these areas.
+Admission Requirements Applicants must meet the general admission requirements for admission to the college.

+Developmental courses are required for students with deficiencies in English and mathematics.

+Students who do not place into college-level English on the placement test will be required to take developmental courses (i.e., ENG 1, ENG 3, ENG 4, ENG 7).

+Students who have not completed Algebra II in high school with a "C" or better will be required to take the placement test.

+Students who do not place above Algebra II (MTH 4) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.

+Curriculum and Other Requirements Credits

-ENG 111-1124 College Composition I-II 6
+ENG 111-112 ^{4,2} College Composition I-II 6

-HIS 121-122 U. S. History I (or HIS 111) 6
+HIS 121-122 ^{4,5} U. S. History I (or HIS 111) 6

-HLT/PED 1.4 Health or Physical Education 2
+HLT/PED1.4 Health or Physical Education 2

-MTH 151 Mathematics for the Liberal Arts I (or MTH 163) 3
+MTH 1514,5,6,7, Mathematics for the Liberal Arts I (or MTH 163) 3

-SDV 1004 College Success Skills 1
+SDV 1004 College Success Skills I

-SPD 100 Principles of Public Speaking 3
+CST 1004 Principles of Public Speaking 3

-E 2.4.5 Humanities/Fine Arts Elective 3
+E ^{2.4.5} Humanities/Fine Arts Elective 3

-E Laboratory Science Sequence 8
+E3.4.5 Laboratory Science Sequence 8

-Total Minimum Cre dits for Certificate 32
+Total Minimum Credits for Certificate 32

-Two credits of Health (HLT) or Physical Education (PED) are required of all students.
-Consult approved health courses in the Description of Courses for selection.
+1Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Consult approved Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

-Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses.

-A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed.

-Meets VCCS Core C competency Requirements in the following areas:

-Communication (EN IG 111, ENG 112, SPD 100)

-Critical Thinking (ENG 111, ENG 112, Laboratory Science, MTH 151, SPD 100)

-Cultural and Social Understanding (HIS 121, HIS 122)

-Information Literacy (ENG 111, ENG 112, SPD 100) Personal Development (SDV 108, HLT/PED)

-Quantitative Reasoning (MTH 151)

-Scientific Reasoning (Laboratory Science)

-5 Meets SACS General Education Requirements of 15 credit hours, at least one course in each of the three following areas:

-Humanities/Fine Arts elective

-Social/Behavioral Sciences (HIS 121, HIS 122) Math/Natural Sciences (MTH 151 and Laboratory Science electives)

-Mathin Natural Sciences (M11 m 1)1 and Laboratory Science electives)

-Fall Spring
+- 2 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 3 Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 4 Meets VCCS Core Competency Requirements in the following areas: - Communication (ENG 111, ENG 112, CST 100) - Critical Thinking (ENG 111, ENG 112, Laboratory Science, MTH 151, CST 100) - Cultural and Social Understanding (HIS 121, HIS 122) - Information Literacy (ENG 111, ENG 112, CST 100) - Personal Development (SDV 108, HLT/PED) - Quantitative Reasoning (MTH 151) - Scientific Reasoning (Laboratory Science) - Meets SACS General Education Requirements of 15 credit hours, at least one course in each of the three following areas: - Humanities/Fine Arts elective - Social/Behavioral Sciences (HIS 121, HIS 122) - Math/Natural Sciences (MTH 151 and Laboratory Science electives) - 6 Radford University no longer accepts the MTH 151-152 sequence.
+They require either MTH 151 and MTH 157 or MTH 163 and MTH 157. - 7 Students planning to transfer to Virginia Tech should be aware that MTH 163 has no transfer equivalent at Tech, consequently no credit will be awarded for this course.
+Students transferring to Tech should take one of the following combinations: MTH 166; or MTH 163 + MTH 271; or MTH 163 + MTH 271+272.
+Students are strongly urged to contact a transfer advisor at Tech for further information specific to their future program of study. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.

-ENG 111 ENG 112

-HIS 121 or HIS 111 HIS 122 or HIS 112

-HLT/PED Humanities/Fine Arts Elective

-MTH 151 or MTH 163 Laboratory Science Elective
+Fall Spring ENG 111 ENG 112 HIS 121 or HIS 111 HIS 122 or HIS 112 HLT/PED Humanities/Fine Arts Elective MTH 151 or MTH 163 Laboratory Science Elective SDV 100 Laboratory Science Elective

-SDV 100

-Laboratory Science Elective

-General Studies - Associate of Science Degree (699)
+General Studies - Associate of Science (699)